-Modern FPGAs, like the Xilinx™ 7-series devices used in the third generation of USRP products, provide an incredible amount of computational capability in the form of programmable logic.
-However, taking advantage of this tremendous computational power with traditional FPGA design flows can be difficult and accelerating host-based designs with FPGAs has historically been a complex task.
-This is the challenge that RFNoC addresses.
+Modern FPGAs, such as the Xilinx™ 7-series devices in the third generation of USRP products, provide an incredible amount of computational capability in the form of programmable logic.
+Taking advantage of this tremendous computational power with traditional FPGA design flows can be difficult, though, and accelerating host-based designs with FPGAs has historically been a complex task.
+This is the challenge that RFNoC™ (RF Network-on-Chip) addresses.

 To learn more about accelerating your designs with RFNoC, head over to the RFNoC Article in the Ettus Knowledge Base.